12 Military Background Check Disqualifiers & Military Waiver Rules

 • Personal relationship investigations

 Although this may not seem that different from what is to be expected from a typical pre-employment background check, many of the checks are performed slightly differently.
-While a private background check service will perform almost all of their checks by entering a name into a database the background checks for security clearance are often performed by individuals that check this information manually.
+While a private background check service will perform almost all of their checks by entering a name into a database the background checks for security clearance are often performed by individuals who check this information manually.

 This is especially true for reference checks, health and relationship investigations, and integrity tests.
 Unlike normal reference checks, the reference checks performed during a security clearance check will include thorough questioning of people the applicant has possibly not spoken to in years.
 This can include old roommates and romantic partners as well as past employers and coworkers.
-The idea is to uncover information the individual is trying to hide by speaking with people that may not look upon the applicant in a positive light.
+The idea is to uncover information the individual is trying to hide by speaking with people who may not look upon the applicant in a positive light.

 Security clearance background check investigators will also conduct numerous integrity tests to determine the individual’s moral character.
 These tests usually involve a series of questions with the intent to understand how the individual would react to various moral dilemmas and similar situations.